jwe4ec/track-to-treat/README.md

 # track-to-treat

-Code and documentation for Track to Treat.
+Data cleaning code and documentation for Track to Treat.
 Data are also stored in the local repository on /resfiles, but not uploaded here (see .gitignore).

 File organization: